 "Most of the franchises offered were too costly for me.
 Temporarily all my capital was frozen in the motel.
 But I found that the Duraclean franchise offered me exactly what I had been looking for.

 "I could start for a small amount.
-(Today, less than \$1500 starts a Duraclean dealership.)
+Today, less than \$1500 starts a Duraclean dealership.)
 I could work it as a one-man business to start.
 No salaries to pay.
 I could operate from my home.
 No office or shop or other overhead.
 For transportation, I could use the trunk of my car.
 (I bought the truck later, out of profits).
 And best of all, there was no ceiling on my earnings.
 I could build a business as big as my ambition and energy dictated.
 I could put on as many men as I needed to cover any volume.
 I could make a profit on every man working for me.
 And I could build little by little, or as fast as I wished.

 "So, I started.
 I took the wonderful training furnished by the company.
 When I was ready I followed the simple plan outlined in the training.
 During the first period I did all the service work myself.
-By doing it myself, I could make much more per hour than I had ever made on a salary.
-Later, I would hire men, train them, pay them well, and still make an hourly profit on their time that made my idea of retirement possible -I had joined the country club and now the fiber or drive part of the dirt i the base of the rug as machine scri bing of carpeting does.
-Instead it lout the dirt by means of an absorb dry foam.
+By doing it myself, I could make much more per hour than I had ever much more per nour than I had ever made on a salary.
+Later, I would hire men, train them, pay them well, and still make an hourly profit on their time that made my idea of retirement possible -I had joined the country club and now I could play golf whenever I wished the fiber or drive part of the d the base of the rug as machine bing of carpeting does.
+Instead out the dirt by means of an ab dry foam.